The E-3Dad

 About The Australian Community

-The Australian Community is a 501(c)(3) Public Charity and its Mission is to connect Australian living in the United States through social, professional and charitable initiatives.
+The Australian Community is a 501(c)(3) U.S. Public Charity.
+Its Mission is to connect Australian living in the United States through social, professional and charitable initiatives.

-All contributions are fully tax deductible under Section 170 of the IRS Code.
-The Australian Community is also qualified to receive tax deductible bequests, devises, transfers or gifts under section 2055, 2106 or 2522 of the Code.
+It is qualified to receive tax deductible donations, bequests, devises, transfers or gifts under Sections 170, 2055, 2106 or 2522 of the Code.